Educating, Counseling and Healing With Nature, subsidized courses, degrees and career training online LOA,

 During his first day there, nature called, he had to move his bowels.
-He carefully walked through the woods away from the stream to a secluded grove that felt inviting, relieved himself, and returned to the campsite.
+He carefully walked through the woods away from the stream to a secluded grove that felt inviting, dug a proper hole, relieved himself, and returned to the campsite.

 I have no idea of the long term effects of using that place as a bathroom, or if an even better place exists.
 I’m already attached to it because my past experience fulfilled many of my natural senses, it rewarded

-me and my need to defecate so I repeated it and deepened by bonds to this place and this way.”
+me and my need to defecate so I repeated it and deepened my bonds to this place and this way.”